 If you are fond of international beauty pageants, then you must know that the Philippines holds at least 15 crowns under its belt from big-league international beauty pageants.
 In fact, a number of foreign nationals consider Filipinos as one of the most attractive and sexiest in the world.
 Want to compliment a Filipina?
-This post will guide you on the best ways on how to express the word beautiful in the Tagalog language.
+This post will guide you on the best ways on how to express the word beautiful in Tagalog.

 The Philippines is considered as the home of unique culture, cuisine, language, and tourist destinations.
 But aside from all those, another thing that the country is most proud of is its citizens.
 Deemed as one of the warmest and friendliest people in the world, Filipinos can easily befriend tourists with their amazing skills in English, fit into any foreign place due to their unmatched flexibility, and blend well into a totally new community or culture.